 The craft brewery explosion came pretty early to San Diego, and the San Diego Brewers Guild now has more than 130 breweries as members.
 The city was named the 'Top Beer Town' in America by Men’s Journal, and the New York Times has proclaimed that it 'is rapidly becoming the country’s best craft beer scene'.

-The craft brewery explosion came pretty early on to San Diego, and the San Diego Brewers Guild now has more than 70 breweries.
-Two of the best-known are Karl Strauss Brewing Company, begun in 1989 by and named after co-founder Chris Cramer’s cousin (who just happened to have been a master brewer from Germany), and Stone Brewing Company, which has its massive headquarters (complete with beer garden) in Escondido as well as several shops, a farm, and pubs at PetCo Park, Liberty Station, and San Diego Airport.
+First, taste the beers by one of the best-known producers: Karl Strauss Brewing Company, which opened in 1989 and is named after co-founder Chris Cramer’s cousin (who just happens to have been a master brewer from Germany).
+Don't miss Stone Brewing Company either, which has its massive headquarters, complete with a beer garden, in Escondido, as well as several shops, a farm and pubs at PetCo Park, Liberty Station and San Diego Airport.